HHSAPCompSci2021/capstoneproject-capstone-ashwin-ido-bagel/CapstoneProject/doc/README - Ashwin S. & Ido H..txt

    * A super class that would provide the framework for making specialized npcs.
    * It will represent a general character that could be built upon to make enemies, bosses, and other npcs
    * Will include general animations and properties.
+* Player
+   * A sprite that the user controls.
 * Weapons
    * A super class that would provide the framework for creating specialized weapons.
    * It will represent a general weapon that could be built upon to make specific weapons such as swords and bows.
    * Will include general animations and properties.
 * Screen
    * Super class for general screen that would be used to create the game screen and menu screen.
+* FirstScreen
+   * Subclass of screen.
+The main menu screen of the game.
+* SecondScreen
+   * Subclass of screen.
+The open world game screen.
+* ScreenSwitcher
+   * An interface that defines switching between screens.
 * Main
    * Would run the game using a drawing surface.
 * DrawingSurface